Conor Woodman: Career

-Woodman is a former financial analyst turned investigative journalist, author and filmmaker.
-He has written and reported from many parts of the world on a variety of social concerns, ranging from gangs and organised crime, to slavery and smuggling.
+Woodman has been a financial analyst, an investigative journalist, an author, and a filmmaker.
+He has reported from around the world on a variety of social concerns, ranging from gangs and organised crime to slavery and smuggling.

 Books and writing

-In 2009, he published his first book, The Adventure Capitalist, chronicling his experiences trading his way around the globe.
+In 2009, Woodman published his first book, The Adventure Capitalist, chronicling his experiences trading his way around the globe.
 His second book, Unfair Trade: The Truth Behind Big Business, Politics and Fair Trade was published in 2011.
 Unfair Trade was long-listed for the 2012 Orwell Prize.
 Woodman's third book, Sharks: Investigating The Criminal Heart of the Global City was published by September Publishing in March 2017.
 Meth Road : A life-and-death investigation following the world's most destructive narcotic to Australia was published by Allen & Unwin in 2023.

 Woodman has also written for several newspapers and magazines including The Guardian, TNT, Wanderlust, Conde Nast and Wexas Traveller.